 China's capital markets are among the smallest in the world.
+China's bond markets are in the early stages of development and serve mainly as a channel for government finance due to a highly restrictive regime facing corporate issuers.
+Although both the PBOC and CSRC are the regulators, the National Development Research Council, secretariat to the policy making State Council, must approve quota allocations and the issuance of corporate bonds.
 Banks supply most debt finance.
-Equity market capitalization, excluding government-owned shares, is only 17 percent of GDP compared to a 60 percent average in other emerging markets (Farrell and Lund 2006).
-By end 2005 corporate bond financing still accounted for only 13 percent of GDP which made it one of the least developed bond markets in Asia, far behind Korea, Malaysia and Thailand (Asian Development Bank 2006).
-China's corporate bond market is a work-in-progress for several reasons.
-Issuers, for example, face numerous regulatory restrictions; bankruptcy laws have only recently been adopted; default procedures are not yet based on market principles; investors lack the transparency afforded by a credit rating system, modern accounting standards and transparency by issuers; market discipline has not been established and investor education is insufficient (Zhou 2005).
-There are two stock exchanges, established in 1990, in Shenzhen and Shanghai.9 The exchanges initially provided two classes of shares: local investors using domestic currency were permitted to invest in A shares; foreign investors using foreign currency in B shares.
+Excluding government-owned shares, equity market capitalization is only 17 percent of GDP compared to a 60 percent average in other emerging markets (Farrell and Lund 2006).

+By the end of 2005 corporate bond financing still accounted for only 13 percent of GDP which made it one of the least developed bond markets in East Asia, far behind Korea, Malaysia and Thailand (Asian Development Bank 2006).
+There are two stock exchanges, established in 1990, in Shenzhen and Shanghai.10 The exchanges initially provided two classes of shares: local investors using domestic currency were permitted to invest in A shares; foreign investors using foreign currency in B shares.
 The segregation of local investors was dropped in 2001.
 Most of the available listings are those of the public shares of China's largest SOEs.
-Continued government ownership stakes in these companies has caused market liquidity problems and hampered the development of efficient capital market institutions.10
+Continued government ownership stakes in these companies has caused market liquidity problems and hampered the development of efficient capital market institutions.11